sadiarajpoot614-sketch/ContentStudio-InnoViast/README.md

 ## 7. Security Note

-This project intentionally has no backend, so the OpenAI key is entered by the user at runtime and used directly from the browser.
-That is fine for a personal/demo tool but **is not how you'd ship this to real end users** — for production, a key should live server-side (a small serverless function) so it's never exposed to the client.
-This trade-off is documented here on purpose, as part of understanding the design, not as an oversight.
+This project intentionally has no backend, so the Groq API key is entered by the user at runtime and used directly from the browser.
 No API keys, `.env` files, or credentials are committed to this repository (see `.gitignore`).

 ## 8. Screenshots